-10.1 Privacy Impact Assessments (PIA) are a means of assisting in the identification and reduction of the risks that our operations have on personal privacy of data subjects.
+9.1 PIAs are a means of assisting in the identification and reduction of the risks that our operations have on the personal privacy of Data Subjects.

-10.2 The Association shall:
+9.2 LHA shall:

 - Carry out a PIA before undertaking a project or processing activity which poses a high risk to an individual's privacy.
-High risk can include, but is not limited to, activities using information relating to health or race, or the implementation of a new IT system for storing and processing Personal Data; and - In carrying out a PIA, include a description of the processing activity, its purpose, an assessment of the need for the processing, a summary of the risks identified, and details of any security measures that require to be taken to protect the personal data - 10.3 LHA will consult with the ICO in the event that a PIA identifies a high level of risk which cannot be reduced.
+High risk can include, but is not limited to, activities using information relating to health or race, or the implementation of a new IT system for storing and processing Personal Data; and - In carrying out a PIA, include a description of the processing activity, its purpose, an assessment of the need for the processing, a summary of the risks identified & the measures that it will take to reduce those risks and details of any security measures that require to be taken to protect the Personal Data

+9.3 LHA will consult with the ICO in the event that a PIA identifies a high level of risk which cannot be reduced or mitigated.
 The DPO will be responsible for such reporting, and where a high level of risk is identified by those carrying out the PIA, they must notify the DPO within five (5) working days.

-11.0 ARCHIVING, RETENTION AND DESTRUCTION OF DATA
+10.0 ARCHIVING, RETENTION AND DESTRUCTION OF DATA

-11.1 LHA cannot store and retain Personal Data indefinitely.
-It must ensure that Personal Data is only retained for the period necessary.
-LHA shall ensure that all Personal Data is archived and destroyed in accordance with the periods specified at the table in Appendix 4.
+10.1 LHA cannot store and retain Personal Data indefinitely and will ensure that it is only retained for the period necessary.
+LHA shall ensure that all Personal Data is archived and destroyed in accordance with the periods specified in the Data Retention Period Guidelines at Appendix 5.